kirbycope/godot-animal-crossing/README.md

 ![Thumbnail](/ci/thumbnail.png)

 # godot-animal-crossing
-A remake of Animal Crossing using the Godot Game Engine.
+The opening scene of Animal Crossing: New Leaf (DS, 2012) made using the Godot game engine.

 <details>
 <summary>Using Addons</summary>